Workers’ Compensation Program Benchmarking

 Our data checking

 You rely on your data as a basis of good business decisions — workers’ compensation program data are no exception.
 Yet, in our experience, data are often not reliable or complete.
-So, a key feature of your Workers’ Compensation Benchmarking Report (WCBR) is a summary of data elements’ accuracy and completeness.
-The RiskIQ team runs your data through a series of checks and balances to be sure that the data are reliable and provide a diagnostic, by data field, of the frequency of errors.
-The outcome of this review and the potential impact are included in your RiskIQ score.
+So, a key feature of your workers’ compensation benchmarking report is a summary of data elements’ accuracy and completeness.
+The Marsh Advisory team runs your data through a series of checks and balances to be sure that the data are reliable and provide a diagnostic, by data field, of the frequency of errors.
+The outcome of this review and the potential impact are included in your score.

 Our results summary

-In addition to your RiskIQ score and benchmark metrics, the Workers’ Compensation Benchmarking Report (WCBR) includes a results summary, which identifies loss cost drivers and a series of recommendations to improve specific aspects of your program.
+In addition to your score and benchmark metrics, the workers’ compensation benchmarking report includes a results summary, which identifies loss cost drivers and a series of recommendations to improve specific aspects of your program.
 These recommendations may include recommendations and solutions for:

 - Mitigating large losses.